Skip to main content

 worker.execute(task)

-• decouples producers from consumers, enables buffering and retry
+• decouples producers from consumers and buffers spikes, with built-in retry and dead-letter handling

 Table 6: Agent Frameworks